FrancisH-C/TSbench/installation_supplement.md

 ### Add to jupyter kernels

-You can add the environment to `Jupyter` with the following:
+You can add the environment to `Jupyter` by executing the following
+command:

 ``` shell
 python -m pip install ipykernel